ssbsukirat/medicine/Respiratory/Bronchiectasis.md

 * reverse immunodeficient state
 * Vaccination for influenza  and pneumococcal
 * if >3 episode per year
-	* suppressive antibiotics to mini mize the microbial load and reduce the frequency of exacerbations
+	* suppressive antibiotics to minimize the microbial load and reduce the frequency of exacerbations

+* Suppressive strategies
+	* administration of an oral antibiotic (e.g., ciprofloxacin) daily for 1–2 weeks per month
+	* use of a rotating schedule of oral antibiotics (to minimize the risk of development of drug resistance)
+	* administration of a macrolide antibiotic daily or three times per week
+		* benefit related to non-antimicrobial properties, such as anti-inflammatory effects and reduction of gram-negative bacillary biofilms
+		* 6-12 month course useful
+		* more risk of NTM
+		* rule out
+			* NTM infection
+			* QT prolongation
+	* inhalation of aerosolized antibiotics (e.g., tobramycin inhalation solution) for select patients on a rotating schedule (e.g., 30 days on, 30 days off), with the goal of decreasing the microbial load without eliciting the side effects of systemic drug administration;
+	* intermittent administration of IV antibiotics (e.g., “clean-outs”) for severe disease or resistant pathogen